 What a Great View!

 We got up around 4:00 AM while it was still dark, and decided to pack up and head back to the car.
 I had a quick cup of cowboy coffee and then packed up my gear.
 Neither one of us had ever hiked in the dark before.
 We put our headlamps on and headed down the trail.

 I was surprised at how easy it was to traverse the trail in the dark.
 Of course, the headlamps made all of the difference.
 I can’t imagine trying to hike in the dark without a headlamp.

 As we got near the parking lot, I realized that I had not fallen once the entire trip.
 If I could make it to the car without falling, this would be my first hike without falling at least once.
 We reached the cars as daylight was breaking.
 I made it without falling.
 I was so thankful for that.

 Scott’s car battery was dead.
 A jump from my car got it going.
 That is yet another reason that it’s always good to hike with a friend.

 Video of November Day at Red River Gorge

-Why the video of the Jim Beam truck at the end of the video?
+Why the view of the Jim Beam truck at the end of the video?
 Bourbon.
 Bourbon is a staple backpacking gear item.
 Bourbon helps to keep the blood thin and it's medicinal against the night air...
 Yes, that's it.
 It's medicinal.